nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

-The CMR Service-Bridge REST API supports two different means of creating a subsetted OPeNDAP URL for granules and/or variables in a collection: one returns a standard JSON document; the other (more efficient) means returns a JSON document via HTTP streaming.
+The CMR Service-Bridge REST API supports two different means of creating a subsetted OPeNDAP URL for granules and/or variables in a collection: one returns a standard JSON document; the other, more effectial means returns a JSON document via HTTP streaming.

-The OUS collection-based resources are as follows:
+The resources are as follows:

 * `GET /service-bridge/ous/collection/:concept-id`
 * `GET /service-bridge/ous/streaming-collection/:concept-id`